Skip to content

 Reduces Future Maintenance Costs Down the Road

-Delivering high-quality software with fewer latent defects results in less bug fixes and maintenance work required overtime after launch.
+Delivering high-quality software with fewer latent defects results in fewer bug fixes and maintenance work required overtime after launch.
 Finding and fixing problems during testing avoids recurring issues and ongoing patchwork post-release.
 Well-tested software saves significant support costs by preventing avoidable problems before they negatively impact customers.

 Prevents Defects Reaching Customers and Damaging Trust